nrkno/core-components/packages/migration.md

 - Some React event names has changed from `on{EventName}` to the `on{Name}{EventName}` form.
 This matches the VanillaJS event names 1:1, only with the `on`-prefix and capitalized name.
 For example `onToggle` in `@nrk/core-dialog` has changed to `onDialogToggle`.

+- React components are now just thin wrappers around the vanilla components - forwarding all props and events from them.
+The markup in JSX will now follow the VanillaJS markup, logically.
+See react example above.

 - Data attributes using the `core-` prefix are gone.
 CSS selectors using these (for example `[data-core-dialog]`) in your code may need to be updated.
 Instead the standard `for` attribute is used widely in the new solution.